tjhunter/karps/doc/paper/scratch.md

 Writing presents interesting challenges when trying to use distributed file systems that offer fairly weak forms of consistency.
 This has been covered in other pices of literature, so we will not cover it here.

-## User-defined inputs

-A critical components for modern data processing systems is the ability to extend the system with additional processing facilities.

 ## Miscellani